iop-global/bc2ip-tools-pwa/README.md

 ## Proof Generator / Inspector

-With this webapp one can create a bc2ip proof out from a bc2ip certificate and inspect a bc2ip proof to see its content's validity.
+With this [PWA app](https://web.dev/progressive-web-apps/) one can create a bc2ip proof out from a bc2ip certificate and inspect a bc2ip proof to see its content's validity.

 ### Generating Proof